The EB-5 Visa Cost

 The foundation of the EB-5 cost structure is the minimum investment requirement, which is contingent on the project's location:

-Targeted Employment Area (TEA): For projects situated in TEAs, where the goal is to stimulate job growth in areas with high unemployment or rural designation, the minimum investment is $800,000.
+For projects situated in Targeted Employment Areas, where the goal is to stimulate job growth in areas with high unemployment or rural designation, the minimum investment is $800,000.
+Under the RIA, rural projects also receive priority processing, which can significantly speed up adjudication timelines.

 Direct or Regional Center